TechieTeee/TechieTeee/README.md

 - 🌱 I’m currently building innovative and decentralized data pipelines by combining the worlds of web 3 and data engineering
 - 👩🏾‍💻 Hooked on Hackathons:
   - 🏆 **Multiple Hackathon Winner [Most Recent]:** Eth NYC, Consensus Encode ATX, Activate Miami, Eth Libson, Woman Hack Lisbon, Chainlink Encode Virtual Hackathon
-  + Numerous Web 2 Hackathons and Tech Contests
+  + Numerous Web 2 Hackathons and Various Tech Contests
   + Buildspace Nights and Weekends Season 1 Alum
 - 💞️ I’m looking to collaborate on projects that help to democratize web 3 and data products for the masses
 - 📫 You can be reach me on Twitter: @TechieTeee